 allergies can create an infection risk.

 taping, there are a variety of other treatment ideas that some

 therapists use or recommend.
 Some like the

 Drainage XP tuning forks, magnets, and some herbals

 fall into the category of alternative treatments.
 Others including

-the laser, surgical interventions like
+surgical interventions like

 node transplant, and prescription drugs can be